 Posted at 18:36h in Introductory, Pattern Puzzles, Sewing, Sewing Instructions, Sewing patterns 0 Comments

 The fabulous thing about this pattern is that for many it can be made in a woven or a knit fabric.
 The Drape Back Tunic sewing pattern is available as a one-size only pattern with instructions to increase the size and length printed on the pattern.
 These images are for the sewing instructions for woven fabrics but I will make notes regarding the sewing instructions you need for knit fabrics.
 If you cut this pattern as it is in a woven fabric it’ll fit up to Aus Size 12.
 If you cut it in a two-way (four-way in the US) stretch knit fabric that has some elastane content it can fit up to a Aus Size 22.

 Altogether there are three main steps to sewing this pattern together.
-As you can see in the diagram below I’ve added a numbered guide so you can follow the simple sewing steps.
+As you can see in the diagram below I’ve added a numbered guide to the pattern so you can follow the simple sewing steps.
 What’s difficult with this pattern is that it ‘s not a shape you’d expect in a sewing pattern, so at first you’ll want to read the instructions so that you are familiar with the different parts of the garment.